amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 71.md

 God King Olym has a mission to act as a loyalty test for the party to gain his military support.
 The quest is to go recover a religious artifact that has gone missing.
 The artifact is a golden idol of [[Lucite]].
 It went missing from a wayside temple near the Ichor River.
 He gives the party a seal that shows that they are agents of the God King himself, so they will have authority.

 The temple is run by an elven woman named Sister Yvette.
+She shows the party the scene of the crime.
+The temple itself is fairly small, yet it has golden accents on the stonework and has very detailed stained glass windows.
+Outside the door are blood stains where